-If you have questions about PCAF that are not answered in the Frequently Asked Questions below, feel free to contact the following experts from Navigant.
+If you have questions about PCAF that are not answered in the Frequently Asked Questions below, feel free to contact the following experts from Guidehouse.

-Giel Linthorst leads all Navigant activities in the field of sustainable finance.
-Over the past 10 years, Giel has supported various financial institutions on carbon accounting of their loans and investments.
-Giel facilitates the work of the PCAF Steering Committee and provides technical advise to PCAF’s core team.
+Giel Linthorst is a director at Guidehouse, where he leads all activities in the field of sustainable finance.
+Over the past 10 years, Giel has supported various financial institutions on greenhouse gas (GHG) accounting of their loans and investments.
+Giel is the Executive Director of the PCAF Secretariat, facilitating the work of the PCAF Steering Committee and the PCAF Core Team.

-Chris Snyder leads the PCAF Secretariat for North America.
+Chris Snyder is a director at Guidehouse and leads the PCAF Secretariat for North America.
 He brings more than 25 years of experience in environmental management and sustainable finance.
 Chris works with financial institutions and other large corporations to assess, develop and implement sustainable strategies.

 PCAF stands for Partnership for Carbon Accounting Financials.
 It is an international industry-led initiative to measure and disclose the greenhouse gas emissions financed by loans and investments.
-Ultimately, as a means to trigger changes in banks’ and investors’ portfolios that align with the goals of the Paris Agreement.
+Ultimately, this is meant to trigger changes in banks’ and investors’ portfolios which align with the goals of the Paris Agreement.

 PCAF was created because a group of financial institutions, ranging from banks, insurance to asset owners and managers, realized their role was crucial in accelerating the transition to a decarbonized economy.
-Banks represent most of the available capital globally and since the Paris Climate Agreement the largest banks have still invested nearly $2 trillion into the fossil fuel sector.
-This is equivalent to $2.4bn for every working day since the end of 2015, with no downward trend and no assessment of the carbon impact of that finance.
-Given the scale of the climate challenge and the crucial role of the banking industry, and the financial sector in general, in facilitating the net zero carbon transition, the Partnership for Carbon Accounting Financials was created.
+Banks represent most of the available capital globally and since the Paris Climate Agreement the largest banks have still invested more than $3.8 trillion into the fossil fuel sector.
+This is equivalent to more than $2bn for every day since the end of 2015, with no downward trend and no assessment of the carbon impact of that finance.
+Given the scale of the climate challenge and the crucial role of the financial sector in facilitating the net zero carbon transition, the Partnership for Carbon Accounting Financials was created.

-PCAF has set two objectives: (i) develop a global carbon accounting standard making carbon accounting common practice within the financial sector; (ii) attract more than 100 financial institutions globally that assess and disclose the emissions associated with their loans and investments.
+PCAF has set two objectives: (i) develop a global greenhouse gas (GHG) accounting standard making GHG accounting common practice within the financial sector; (ii) attract more than 250 financial institutions globally that assess and disclose the emissions associated with their loans and investments.

-Building on the carbon accounting methodologies developed in the Netherlands and North America, a harmonized global carbon accounting standard for financial institutions will be developed.
-The standard covers all assets classes (like mortgage, real estate, business loans, listed equity etc.) and is open-source and transparent.
+Building on the GHG accounting methodologies developed in the Netherlands and North America, a harmonized global GHG accounting standard for financial institutions was developed.
+The Standard covers various asset classes (such as mortgages, commercial real estate, business loans, listed equity and bonds, etc.) and is open-source and transparent.

 PCAF is an open-access, free-of-charge collaboration.
 As PCAF develops a global harmonized standard for the way financial institutions measure and disclose climate impact, specifically financed emissions as defined under the Greenhouse Gas Protocol, it becomes possible to act to reduce impact and align with global and national policy goals.

-The carbon accounting standard developed by PCAF is a foundation for various other initiatives, making PCAF complementary to existing climate initiatives.
+The GHG Accounting and Reporting Standard developed by PCAF is a foundation for various other initiatives, making PCAF complementary to existing climate initiatives.

-PCAF enables the financial industry to take meaningful, collective, and global action against climate change by creating open-source carbon accounting methodologies covering various asset classes.
+PCAF enables the financial industry to take meaningful, collective, and global action against climate change by creating open-source GHG accounting methodologies covering various asset classes.

 PCAF is the only industry-led initiative in the market that enables financial institutions to assess and disclose greenhouse emissions of loans and investments through and open-source and transparent approach.